Motivation

 • Displays all matching datasets.

-• Shows the Likelihood weight ratio of the best placement for each.
+• Shows the Likelihood weight ratio (LWR)—the statistical confidence of each placement.

 • If a query matches multiple trees, only the placement with the shortest pendant length is shown by default.